 The various APIs define mechanisms by which objects can be clipped or culled according to some user-specified parameter(s) in addition to the implied viewport clipping.
-In GEN4, the HW support of these mechanisms is restricted to use of the 8 UserClipFlags (UCFs) of the VUE Vertex Header.
-Software is required to provide the remaining support (e.g., the JITTER including GEN4 instructions to cause a distance value to be computed, tested for visibility, and generation of the appropriate UCF bit.)
+In GENX, the HW support of these mechanisms is restricted to use of the 8 UserClipFlags (UCFs) of the VUE Vertex Header.
+Software is required to provide the remaining support (e.g., the JITTER including GENX instructions to cause a distance value to be computed, tested for visibility, and generation of the appropriate UCF bit.)

-6.2.2.1 User Clip Planes
+6.2.2.1 User Clip Planes (OGL, pre-DX10)

-Up to 6 user clip planes can be defined and enabled.
+In OpenGL and legacy D3D APIs, up to 6 user clip planes can be defined and enabled.
 These planes define half-spaces that are intersected with the view volume (and each other) to form a final clip volume.
 Each user clip plane is specified by four coefficients of a plane equation in clip space coordinates (UserClipPlane[n].xyzw).
 A point is not visible if it has a negative distance to the plane.
 Therefore, points P that satisfy the following equation are considered to lie in the half-space and therefore may be visible:

-$(P.xyzw dot UCP[n].xyzw) >= 0, \quad 0 <= n <= 5$
+(P.xyzw dot UCP[n].xyzw) >= 0, 0 <= n <= 5